CommitPending/TCG-Web-Scraper/README.md

-**Pokémon Card Price Tracker**
+**TCG WEB SCRAPER**

 **Description:**

-This project is a Pokémon card price tracker built using Node.js.
-It periodically scrapes prices of specific Pokémon cards from TCGPlayer and sends an email notification if the price drops below a desired threshold.
+This project is a trading card price tracker built using Node.js.
+It periodically scrapes prices of specific cards from TCGPlayer and sends an email notification if the price drops below a desired threshold.
+It can be used for any card listed on TCGPlayer, not just Pokémon cards

 **Setup Instructions:**